Description

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
 The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'

-• During the last 3 years, the ratio of return and volatility (Sharpe) is -0.95, which is lower, thus worse than the value of 0.31 from the benchmark.
+• During the last 3 years, the ratio of return and volatility (Sharpe) is -0.8, which is smaller, thus worse than the value of 0.44 from the benchmark.

 Sortino: